 There is much room for creativity when using decorations in hair.
 Throughout history, feathers, shells, flowers and other plants have been widely used in crafting important and significant hair trends.
 Native American tribes use organic materials and fabric strips to decorate hair; Chinese women during the Ming Dynasty laced their hair with silver and gold strings to hang pearls and emeralds from, too.

-Collecting antique hair accessories is an exciting hobby!
+Collecting antique hair accessories along with antique jewelry is an exciting hobby!
 At M.S.
 Rau, we are dedicated to finding the most exceptional treasures from all over the world.
 Stay up to date with us by joining our mailing list.
 We are always keeping an eye out for the next great hair accessory on the market!